 - Determine the impact of threat on the autonomic nervous system

 - Demonstrate techniques that increase tolerance for fear and stress

-- Model uses of the social engagement system for telehealth
+- Sketch uses of the social engagement system in a telehealth clinical setting

 Challenges to helping clients in a time of pandemic